 We love talking therapies.
-A successful course of therapy can and should be life changing.
+A successful course of therapy can and should be life-changing.

-The evidence says that more important than which therapy you have, is who you have the therapy with.
 It’s so important that you see someone that you trust, and that you believe can help you find the answers that you need.

 We choose our therapists because they have a lot of training and experience, but also because we like them, and we hope that you will too.